 - CSE majors pay regular UW tuition while abroad, along with expenses like airfare and insurance.

-- Interested CSE students apply through CSE in January.
+- Interested CSE students apply through the UW Study Abroad application portal\ in January.
 Students are selected based on their academic and personal preparation for an exchange.

 - CSE students must have completed at least one 300-level CSE course by the time they apply, and should plan on completing most/all 300-level CSE courses prior to their departure.